 - Drag and drop comments from your sidebar into your document.

 To get the most out of these tricks and tips, my best suggestion is to find your favorites, combine them when possible, and always plan ahead with grading in mind.
 The key is finding what works for you.
-I’d love for you to share any additional tips you might have in the comments below.
-You also can check out some of my favorite digital writing resources below!
+I would love to hear what you found!
+Tag @drjennacopper!